f4r6d/NoBaan/README.md

 - composer install
 - npm install

-- open config file in bootstrap folder and set database and cache systems information (optionally) and import nobaan.sql from bootstrap folder to your database.
+- open config file in bootstrap folder and set database and cache systems information (optionally) and import nobaan.sql from assets folder to your database.

 ##### have fun.